19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Learning/Learned Domains.md

 PCs do not learn new domains automatically when they [Level Up](../../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up).
 A PC can only learn new domains by studying them over [Downtime](../../../Game%20Procedures/Exploration/Downtime.md) — usually at an [Arcane Guild](../../../Resources%20for%20GMs/Economy/Relevant%20Prices/Arcane%20Guild.md) or [Temple](../../../Resources%20for%20GMs/Economy/Relevant%20Prices/Temple.md).

-In order to learn a new domain, a PC needs to pay for initiation and training totaling at least 500 coins, and they need to have a [Mental Defense](../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) of at least 2.
+In order to learn a new domain over [Downtime](../../../Game%20Procedures/Exploration/Downtime.md), a PC needs to pay for initiation and training totaling at least 500 coins, and they need to have a [Mental Defense](../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) of at least 2.

 ### Other Domains